ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

 | Database behind LED screen 	| Database backend   	| **Redis**           	|

-*See what we did there?* We just switched-out the components of the Mcdonalds task queue to its web backend counterpart.
+*See what we did there?* We just switched-out the components of the Mcdonalds task queue to their web backend counterpart.
 To see them in action, let's look at the illustration below:

 <!-- Insert illustration of the system architecture here -->